sebhildebrandt/docker-node-minimal/README.md

 node                           latest      652.8 MB
 ```

 ## Usage

-### Dockerfile

-Please feel free to modify the [Dockerfile][dockerfile-url]: here you can enable/disable installation of additional built tools in case that you have native dependencies (line 5 and 6).
+In the [Dockerfile][dockerfile-url] and [package.json][package-url], you find code to improve the image build process:

 ### Your app

 Place your source code in the ./app directory.
 Starting point is ./app/index.js.
-If you have a different starting point, just modify it in your [package.json][package-url] (start script and "main")
+If you have a different starting point, just modify it in your [package.json][package-url] ("start" script and "main")

+### Dockerfile

+Please feel free to modify the [Dockerfile][dockerfile-url]: here you can enable/disable installation of additional built tools in case that you have native dependencies (line 5 and 6).

 ### Building Your Image